INTERVIEW WITH DR. KIMFORD MEADOR – The Truth About Antiepileptic Drugs And Pregnancy

-“There’s a lot (of women) that don’t know.
+There are a lot (of women) that do not know.
 We did a study a few years ago in the Florida Medicaid population because we could get those records and the use of valproate for women who were taking it for epilepsy had fallen.
 But the use of valproate for women who were taking it for psychiatric indications had gone up.
 It actually went up!
 I think most of these scripts are written as an outpatient and mostly not written by neurologists and they aren’t aware of this data.
-They are writing a drug for which they don’t know the risks, the major risks.
-So that’s really a shame, that’s basically that woman being on the drug and not knowing about this.
+They are writing a drug for which they do not know the risks, the major risks.
+So, that is really a shame.
+That is, basically, that woman being put on the drug and not knowing about this.
 That is basically malpractice.
 By the time she gets pregnant it is already too late.
-The kid probably already took the hit for the malformation.”
+The kid probably already took the hit for the malformation.

 *NOTE: IRB = Institutional Review Board.
 Research projects must be approved by each institution’s IRB.
 This is not related to funding.
 The national registry for malformations related to antiseizure drugs (North American AED Pregnancy Registry) is funded by a consortium of pharmaceutical companies.